 Working with Vault or ACC with Sovelia Plant 3D

-Special instructions for Sovelia Plant V2025.1
+Special instructions for Sovelia Plant V2024.2 and later

-Preparation before adding to server
+1.1 Preparation before adding to server

 Make sure to use the correct template project provided to you by Symetri.
 This will ensure you have the latest settings and configuration files available for your Plant 3D version.